Conditioned random walks on linear groups I: construction of the target harmonic measure: Introduction and results

 \begin{theorem} Assume that $\Gamma_{\mu}$ is proximal and strongly irreducible, the measure $\mu$ admits an exponential moment and the Lyapunov exponent $\lambda_{\mu}$ is zero.
 Then, for any $x \in \bb P(\bb V)$ and $t \in \bb R$, the following limits exist:

 Moreover, uniformly in $x \in \bb P(\bb V)$, it holds

-\end{theorem} In \cite{GLP17} this theorem is stated only for $t \geq 0$, but it can be extended to any $t\in \bb R$; we refer to Section \ref{sec-results without perturb} for an alternative proof in a more general context.
+\end{theorem} In \cite{GLP17} this theorem is stated only for $t \geq 0$, but it can be extended to any $t\in \bb R$.
+We refer to Section \ref{sec-results without perturb} for an alternative proof in a more general context.
 The function $V$, which is harmonic for the transition operator of the Markov random walk \eqref{def of direct RW-001} conditioned to stay positive, is the central object to describe the asymptotic behavior of the probabilities $\bb P (\tau_{x, t} > n)$ and the conditioned central limit theorems for the walk $t + \sigma(g_n \cdots g_1, x)$.
-We refer to \cite{GLP17} for the exact statements and to \cite{GLL18Ann} for results concerning general Markov chains under the spectral gap assumption.
+For the corresponding statements, we refer to \cite{GLP17}.
+Let us note that these types of results become possible following the groundbreaking work of Denisov and Wachtel \cite{DW15} on random walks in cones.

-Following \eqref{loc limit theorem finite MC-001} and \eqref{alternative form 001}, in order to state a conditioned local limit theorem, in complement to the harmonic function \eqref{harm function GLPP-001}, we need to prove the existence of a target Radon measure $\rho$ on the locally compact space $\bb P(\bb V) \times \bb R$ related to a certain reversed random walk for $\sigma(g_n \cdots g_1, x)$.
-It turns out that the construction of such a measure $\rho$ is very technical.
+In order to state a conditioned local limit theorem, in complement to the harmonic functions in \eqref{harm function GLPP-001} and \eqref{harm function GLPP-002}, it is necessary to go further and prove the existence of a target Radon measure $\rho$ on the locally compact space $\bb P(\bb V) \times \bb R$ related to the reversed random walk for $\sigma(g_n \cdots g_1, x)$.
+It turns out that the construction of such a measure $\rho$ is highly technical, and cannot be derived using the techniques developed in \cite{DW15}, nor from the extensions provided in \cite{GLP17, GLL18Ann}.
 In the related article \cite{GQX23}, we tackled this difficulty by employing a sequence of approximated reversals in the context of Birkhoff sums over hyperbolic dynamical systems conditioned to stay positive.

 The following theorem states the existence of the target harmonic measure $\rho$ for random walks on linear groups.

 \begin{theorem} Assume that $\Gamma_{\mu}$ is proximal and strongly irreducible, the measure $\mu$ admits an exponential moment and the Lyapunov exponent $\lambda_{\mu}$ is zero.
 Then, there exist Radon measures $\rho$ and $\check{\rho}$ on $\bb P(\bb V) \times \bb R$ such that, for any continuous compactly supported function $h$ on $\bb P(\bb V) \times \bb R$, uniformly in $x \in \bb P(\bb V)$, the following limits exist and are independent of $x$,